We offer individual sessions, either face-to-face, online or via telephone counselling during your time at university.

 - Liaising with local services including doctors and mental health teams

-If applicable, the Senior Wellbeing Practitioner will discuss the support you could receive through the Disabled Students’ Allowances (DSA), such as mentoring.
+If applicable, the Senior Wellbeing Practitioner will discuss the support you could receive through the Disabled Students’ Allowances (DSA).

 We understand that getting in touch can sometimes feel difficult so we aim to make these conversations as comfortable as possible.